 First, you need to change your language of WP installation.
 This can be done by going to Settings → General, where you can set the Site Language option and save the settings.

-Next, using the FTP client navigate to the languages folder of the theme:
+Next, find the languages folder of the theme:

 wp-content/themes/<theme-slug>/languages/.
 There you will find a file